rmaiti95/Competition_1/README.md

 #### Changes from basline :

-For competition 1 just the model and config files has been changed..
+For MLHEP 2021: competition 1 just the model and config files has been changed (Team name : Transformers)

 ## FAQ
 - Why I can't install new packages?